denisecase/civic-participation-resources/docs/20-Civic_Organization.md

 ## Precincts and Counties Are Critical in Elections

 - Most states have 50–100 counties (or county-equivalents).
-- The U.S. has ~3,100 counties and ~200,000 precincts (the exact number varies).
+- The U.S. has ~3,100 counties and ~200,000 precincts.
+- The number of precincts (and their boundaries) may change each year.
+See your county for the most current information.

 Typical Precinct Sizes